 - Renewable technology.
 Investing in a renewable technology is a great way of reducing your carbon footprint and generating your own electricity or heating for your home.
 This will reduce your utility bills and can even earn you money.
 If you are considering in installing a renewable technology at your property it is worth researching the types of funding available to you to help cover the initial installation costs and on-going running costs.

 - Hot drinks.
 We are all guilty of over-filling the kettle and re-boiling the same water that boiled when we left the room a minute ago.
-Reducing the volume of water in the kettle and the number of hot drinks you have throughout the day will help to decrease your electricity bills and carbon footprint.
+Reducing the volume of water in the kettle and the number of hot drinks you have throughout the day will help to decrease your electricity bills and is another of the easy ways to go green.
 Making a pot of tea or putting your hot drink in a thermal mug is a great way of ensuring you have a hot drink available to you for longer without the need to keep re-boiling the kettle.